dieonysus/ESIOT_Assignment_One/README.md

 ## Schema
 ![Schema](ESIOT-ASSIGNMENT_1-Schema.png)
-*Circuit diagram for setting up the buttons and LEDs for the game.*
+*Circuit diagram for setting up the buttons, LEDs, LCD and potentiometer*

 ## How to Play